 But of all of Cherry Pie’s challenges, age has never been a problem.
 Cherry Pie and Stella achieved their personal best-combined scores twice in November 2021.
 She also finished her UDX2, OM1, and UDX3 titles, with 19 UDX legs in 2021.
 “And above all, she is smiling while she is performing,” Stella says.
 “A healthy senior dog is a joy to work with in obedience.”

-Stella says that despite Cherry Pie being 11, she still acts like a puppy and isn’t ready to retire and is fully ready to compete in the Obedience Classic, which is part of the 2021 AKC National Championship presented by Royal Canin.
+Stella says that despite Cherry Pie being 12, she still acts like a puppy and isn’t ready to retire and is fully ready to compete in the Obedience Classic again, which is part of the 2022 AKC National Championship presented by Royal Canin.
 At age 13, she also competed in the 2023 Masters Obedience Championship at the 147th Annual Westminster Kennel Club Dog Show.

 Age Is Just a Number

 A spectator today may be surprised to learn that Cherry Pie was once a puppy with a broken femur on the verge of being euthanized.
 Thanks to the care of others and the love of Stella, that small puppy grew up to be the No. 1 Obedience Cocker Spaniel, be the cover girl of the coveted Front and Finish magazine, be inducted into the American Spaniel Club Obedience Hall of Distinction, and compete as the oldest dog at the 2022 AKC Obedience Classic.